 Real-World Storage Conditions

-Elderly consumers don't store supplements like the warehouse models in our stability protocols assume.
+Elderly consumers don't store supplements the way our stability protocols assume.
 They buy larger quantities less frequently.
-They keep bottles in bathrooms where humidity exposure is constant.
-They store them on kitchen windowsills where temperature fluctuations are dramatic.
+They keep bottles in bathrooms with constant humidity.
+They store them on kitchen windowsills with dramatic temperature fluctuations.
 They leave containers open longer.

 Your stability testing needs to reflect these realities.
 That means:

 This isn't theoretical.
-This is what separates products that work on paper from products that work in medicine cabinets.
+It's what separates products that work on paper from products that work in medicine cabinets.

 Engineering Solutions: Where Manufacturing Excellence Shows